 Gasp in Awe at the Natural Beauty of Jebel Shams

-It is not possible to hike down into Wadi Ghul as it is at the actual Grand Canyon, however, Jebel Shams is well worth a stop for the viewpoints, and trekking is possible in the nearby Hajar mountain range.
+It is not possible to hike down into Wadi Ghul as it is at the actual Grand Canyon.
+However, Jebel Shams is well worth a stop for the viewpoints.
+There are many excellent treks and hiking routes in the nearby Hajar mountain range.

 Pay Your Respects at The Sultan Qaboos Grand Mosque, Muscat

-From the royal blue ceramic tiles that cover every inch of wall space, to the incredibly detailed, intricate hand woven carpets.
+The mosque’s interiors are every bit as spectacular as its external architecture.
+Inside you will find decadent royal blue ceramic tiles that cover every inch of wall space and incredibly detailed, intricate hand-woven carpets.

 The Sultan Qaboos Grand Mosque once held the accolade of being home to the world’s largest chandelier, and the world’s longest carpet.
 That is, until the Emiratis and the Qataris came in, took measurements and made theirs slightly larger!
 Nonetheless, the mosque is quite a sight to see.